 Romans 7 deals with why the Law of Moses could not continue.
 It had a problem: it made people aware of sin, even sins they would not normally commit, but offered no permanent solution to sin.
 Temptation increases with awareness causing a conflict between what a person wants to do and what he ends up doing.
 The Gentiles didn't have this increased problem of temptation, but that lesser burden didn't prevent them from sinning.

-I was having a conversation with someone and she stated that in different cultures they have different beliefs of what is right and what is wrong.
-In class we talked about cultural relativism.
-An example was an Egyptian culture in when the husband died, they placed the husbands possessions inside the coffin including killing the wife, and to the Egyptians this was seen as normal.
-Someone else in a different culture can say that's wrong but for the Egyptians that's not seen as a bad thing, so how can everyone be judged by one standard if they all don't possess it?
+I was having a conversation with someone and she stated that in different cultures they have different beliefs about what is right and what is wrong.
+In class, we talked about cultural relativism.
+An example was an Egyptian culture in which when the husband died, they placed the husband's possessions inside the coffin including killing the wife, and to the Egyptians, this was seen as normal.
+Someone else in a different culture can say that's wrong but for the Egyptians, that's not seen as a bad thing, so how can everyone be judged by one standard if they all don't possess it?
 And if they have no excuse, then can you further explain this to me?

-What you ran into is the idea of moral relativism, where morality supposedly changes based on circumstances, such as situation or culture.
+What you ran into is the idea of moral relativism, where morality supposedly changes based on circumstances, such as situations or cultures.

 For more on this topic, see: Depending on the Situation.